craigpmc/nexmo-developer/app/views/contribute/guides/landing-pages.md

 <img src="/assets/images/contributing/landing_page_screenshots/call_to_action.png" width=200>

 The `call_to_action` content block creates a specific layout of text with an icon ([see list of available icons here](http://vonage-ds.herokuapp.com/icons.html)).
-You might want to use the `call_to_action` to draw attention to a featured area of Nexmo Developer, like our Community page, for example.
+You might want to use the `call_to_action` to draw attention to a featured area of Nexmo Developer, like our SDKs and Tools, for example.
 The `call_to_action` block requires the following parameters:

 ```yaml